swsnu/swppfall2017/hw2/README.md

     - `password`
   - As we don't have a proper backend, we don't do real, security-aware authentication yet, but users should only be able to log in with an account with an email of 'swpp@snu.ac.kr' and password of 'iluvswpp'.
   - After signing in, users should find themselves at the articles list page.
+  - This is the only page that unauthorized users will have access to.
 - Articles list page (/articles)
   - Users should be able to clearly make out the followings:
     - `article` `id`s